The body is one’s home, and the relationships we cultivate create common ground between us.

 Reclaiming Maternal Lineage: The “Parricida” Performance as an Act of Care and Resistance – Care Ethics, Aesthetics, & Repair, 3rd Care Ethics Conference, Soesterberg, Netherlands | 2025 Photo by Thomas de Wit

-Zoya Sardashti is a transdisciplinary performing artist and conflict transformation specialist whose life and work are shaped by early experiences of cultural displacement in the southern United States.
-Born in Denver, Colorado to an Iranian father and Anglo American mother, Zoya grew up in environments where belonging was rarely given and often had to be claimed.
+Zoya’s life and work are shaped by early experiences of cultural displacement in the southern United States.
+Born to an Iranian father and Anglo American mother, Zoya grew up in environments where belonging was conditional and often had to be claimed.
 From a young age, they were asked, often demanded, to explain their origin or the meaning of their name.
 When answering honestly, their body was viewed as a site of conflict rather than simply human.
-The pressure to narrate multilayered, often traumatic histories and to provide context as if they were a political analyst revealed the emotional toll of being positioned as a cultural translator.
+The pressure to narrate multilayered, often traumatic histories, and to provide context as if acting like political analyst, revealed the emotional toll of being positioned as a cultural translator.
 These encounters laid the foundation for using performance as a means of social repair.

-Above all, their practice is anchored in the understanding that when shared, our personal histories become a source of insight, resilience, and collective growth.
+Above all, their practice is anchored in the understanding that when shared within consensual, relational, and ethically grounded contexts, our personal histories become a source of insight, courage, and collective growth.

 A Global Impact

-With over 30 projects globally, Zoya has collaborated with universities, arts organizations, and peacebuilding institutions over the past 16 years.
-In each project, they initiate cross-cultural dialogue that shifts perceived boundaries around ethnicity, gender, sexuality, religion, citizenship, and ability.
+With over 30 projects globally, Zoya has collaborated with universities, arts, peacebuilding organizations over the past 16 years.
+Through intercultural dialogue, each project invites participants to reframe boundaries of ethnicity, gender, sexuality, religion, citizenship, and ability.

 Across diverse communities and geographies, Zoya co-creates platforms through Home Soil Projects where performance, socially engaged art, education, and community engagement intersect.
 This work cultivates practices that explore socially just ways of being together.